upendrabhattarai/ForLoopsInShell/README.md

     touch $files
 done
 ```
+You can type `ls` to display the output of the above `for loop`.

+## Using multiple commands with the for loop

-We can use multiple commands inside the loop.
+We can also use multiple commands inside the loop.
 So in the examples above, we used `echo` and `touch` commands separately in two different for loops.
 Let's use them together to write some file with text inside them.

 ```bash
 for files in file-1.txt file-2.txt file-3.txt